saibotk/ghidra-esp32-flash-loader/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/saibotk/ghidra-esp32-flash-loader/releases)
+2. Extract the zip file, it contains the actual extension zip file
-2. In Ghidra, go to `File -> Install Extensions...`
+3. In Ghidra, go to `File -> Install Extensions...`
-3. Select the + icon in the top right corner
+4. Select the + icon in the top right corner
-4. Select the downloaded zip file and click OK
+5. Select the downloaded zip file and click OK
-5. Done!
+6. Done!
 Restart Ghidra and you should be able to load ESP32 flash images

 ## Building the extension